Berkeley-CS61B/website-fa23/materials/proj/proj3/index.md

 - A 2D grid of tiles showing the current state of the world.
 - A "Heads Up Display" (HUD) that provides additional information that maybe useful to the user.
-At the bare minimum, this should include Text that describes the tile currently under the mouse pointer.
+At the bare minimum, this should include Text that describes the tile currently under the mouse pointer. ** This should not be flickering, if it flickers you wo't be able to receive credit.**

 As an example of the bare minimum, the simple interface below displays a grid of tiles and a HUD that displays the description of the tile under the mouse pointer (click image for higher resolution):